dvdsgl/monodevelop-build/README.md

-The goal of this repo is to make building MonoDevelop on OS X as easy as:
+The goal of this repo is to make building MonoDevelop on a fresh OS X install as easy as:

 ```shell
 $ ruby -e "$(curl -fsSL bit.ly/1zCQCam)"
 ```

-There are still some kinks to work out (not all prerequisites are acquired).
-If you have any issues, please report them.
+Please watch for password prompts.

+## Details

+This script performs the following steps when needed:

+* Installs Xcode command line tools
+* Installs Homebrew package manager
+* Installs autoconf and automake
+* Installs Xamarin.Mac and Mono development kit
+* Clones the mono/monodevelop repo
+* Configures and builds monodevelop, including the OS X app bundle
+* Opens the main MonoDevelop workspace in itself